 Memory interface data rates continue to increase, driving the need for dedicated circuitry that enables high performance, reliable interfacing to current and next-generation memory technologies.
 Every UltraScale device includes dedicated physical interfaces (PHY) blocks located between the CMT and I/O columns that support implementation of high-performance PHY blocks to external memories such as DDR4, DDR3, QDRII+, and RLDRAM3.
 The PHY blocks in each I/O bank generate the address/control and data bus signaling protocols as well as the precision clock/data alignment required to reliably communicate with a variety of high-performance memory standards.
 Multiple I/O banks can be used to create wider memory interfaces.
+Some Spartan UltraScale+ devices include integrated memory controllers for interfacing to external LPDDR4x and LPDDR5 memories.

 As well as external parallel memory interfaces, UltraScale architecture-based devices can communicate to external serial memories, such as Hybrid Memory Cube (HMC), via the high-speed serial transceivers.
-All transceivers in the UltraScale architecture support the HMC protocol, up to 15Gb/s line rates.
+All transceivers in the UltraScale architecture support the HMC protocol, up to 15 Gb/s line rates.
 UltraScale devices support the highest bandwidth HMC configuration of 64 lanes with a single FPGA.